robail-yasrab/RootNav-2.0/README.md

 cd RootNav-2.0/inference
 pip install -r requirements.txt
 ```
 You can perform the same thing in the training directory, if you need to train new models using RootNav.
-Library support in other Operating Systems is more complex, and we recommend using [Anaconda](https://www.anaconda.com/).
+Library support in other operating systems is more complex, and as above we recommend using [Anaconda](https://docs.anaconda.com/free/miniconda/miniconda-install/).
 You may find Anaconda is also simplest in Linux as well.

 ## Using the tool
 The majority of users will want to run RootNav 2.0 on new images, in which case all the code you need is in the `inference` folder.
 You can find more instructions in the [inference README](https://github.com/robail-yasrab/RootNav-2.0/blob/master/inference/README.md).